Marketing your web-based business is never an easy thing to do. You’re bound to make a lot of mistakes and waste money on things that just don’t work.

 1. Useless splash pages

 A common trend on the web is to create a splash page before you launch your startup.
-On this splash page you’re probably a bit vague on what your company is about and you have a message saying that you are launching soon.
+On this splash page, you probably have a message saying that you are launching soon, but you are a bit vague about what your company is actually offering.

 The problem with creating a splash page like the one above is that it isn’t useful to the people visiting your site.
-If you create a minimalistic splash page like the one above, the chances that someone is going to come back to your website in 30 days is slim to none.
+If you create a minimalistic splash page, the chances of someone coming back to your website in a month are slim to none.

 Here is how you can create an effective splash page: